verdverm/verdverm.github.io/_sr/04-pge.md

 as several equivalent points
 within a grammar's representable space.

-Detecting previously encountered equations is the key to the dynamic programming approach taken by PGE.
 The memoization of form allows PGE to consider a form just once.
 PGE matches equations by comparing